-Power is to be supplied through the barrel connector in the front panel, size 5.5 mm OD, 2.5 mm ID, and is passed on to daughtercards through the EEM connections.
+Power is to be supplied either through the barrel connector in the front panel (size 5.5 mm OD, 2.5 mm ID) or the Molex connector at the back of the card (compatible with e.g. Sinara 1106 EEM AC Power Module).
+It is passed on to daughtercards through the EEM connections.
 Locking barrel connectors are supported.